codehappy-net/libcodehappy/README.md

 - *makens*: Native + SDL build (for windowed apps or apps using SDL audio), release, output is libcodehappys.a
 - *makensd*: Native + SDL build (for windowed apps or apps using SDL audio), debug, output is libcodehappysd.a
 - *makecuda*: Native build (for terminal/console apps) with CUDA support, release, output is libcodehappycuda.a
-- *makecudad*: Native build (for terminal/console apps) with CUDA support, debug, output is libcodehappycudadebug.a
+- *makecudad*: Native build (for terminal/console apps) with CUDA support, debug, output is libcodehappycudad.a
 - *makecudas*: Native + SDL build (for windowed apps or apps using SDL audio) with CUDA support, release, output is libcodehappycudas.a
 - *makecudasd*: Native + SDL build (for windowed apps or apps using SDL audio) with CUDA support, debug, output is libcodehappycudasd.a
 - *makewasm*: WebAssembly + Emscripten build (for in-browser apps), output is libcodehappy.bc.